Trick or treat, be so sweet, give me something good to eat!

 Boasting minimalistic cleverness, McDonald’s Halloween ad design is simply well-thought-out.
 Without any other Halloween elements, the multinational fast food tycoon used one of their bestselling products as their main Halloween attraction.
 There’s nothing like french fries as fangs and ketchup as blood combo — a pat on the back to McDonald’s graphic designer!

 Heinz amped up their digital and packaging Halloween campaigns.
 They launched creepy limited-edition cans called “Hallowbeanz” and “Spaghetti Spooooks.”
 They even had a special Spooky Pasta Shapes product which contains pasta in the shape of spiders, bats, and cats!
 Plus, each seasonal can had a mystery code that grants customers a chance to win an online raffle draw.
+Like elaborate designs like this?
+Check out our portfolio to see the designs we’ve done for clients in the past.

 For anyone who hates the sight of clowns, he’ll either tear this poster into pieces or grab a whopper as revenge.
 The graphic design exudes ghastly power to reel customers to “Come as a clown, and eat like a king.”
 But wait till you see the video — be careful not to pee your pants though!